theninthsky/client-side-rendering/README.md

 ### Google

-It is often said that Google is having trouble properly indexing CSR (JS) apps.
+It is a common minconception that Google is having trouble properly indexing CSR (JS) apps.
 <br>
 That might have been the case in 2017, but as of today: Google indexes CSR apps mostly flawlessly.

-Indexed pages will have a title, description, content and all other SEO-related attributes, as long as we remember to dynamically set them (either manually or using something like _[react-helmet](https://www.npmjs.com/package/react-helmet)_).
+Indexed pages will have a title, description, content and all other SEO-related attributes, as long as we remember to dynamically set them (either manually like [this](https://github.com/theninthsky/frontend-essentials/blob/main/src/components/Meta.tsx) or using a package such as _[react-helmet](https://www.npmjs.com/package/react-helmet)_).

 https://www.google.com/search?q=site:https://client-side-rendering.pages.dev